deic-dk/pod_manifests/batch_worker_cuda_whisper.md

 Applying this manifest will start Ubuntu Linux 22.04 LTS (Jammy Jellyfish) - running the OpenSSH server and a batch worker daemon (GridWorker), which will pull jobs from the list of batch servers configured in the 'Peers' text field below.
 The list of batch servers must be of the form: host_name1:ip1,hostname2:ip2,....
 For fully qualified hostnames, the IP address may be left out.
 By default, this field will contain any `batch_server` pod(s) you may be running, or 'batch' if you're not running any.
 The unqualified name 'batch' points to the same pod as batch.sciencedata.dk, but via the internal network.

-This pod has CUDA enabled with 1 accessible GPU.
-It also has OpenAI whisper and a GPU-enabled version of `ffmpeg` installed.
+This pod has OpenAI whisper and a GPU-enabled version of `ffmpeg` installed.

 By providing a public SSH key you can access your container via SSH.